JakeHulme1/graphsec-detector/README.md

 **IMPORTANT**: Place these .txt folders in `datasets\vudenc\raw` otherwise the preprocessing scripts will not work.

 ## Data Preprocessing Pipeline
-This section outlines the steps required to convert the raw `.txt` dataset into a clean, line-delimited `.jsonl' format and process it into structured code records.
+This section outlines the steps required to convert the raw `.txt` dataset into a clean, line-delimited `.jsonl` format and process it into structured code records.

 ### Step 1.
 Run `load_vudenc.py`